 | External writes | One bounded writer | Parallel evidence only, then one controlled writer |

 The practical rule for 2026: reach for multi-agent only when subtasks are genuinely separable and parallel, and when the task value justifies the token and failure-surface cost.
 Otherwise a single agent with disciplined context engineering is cheaper and easier to debug.
-The rest of this article assumes you have cleared that bar and now need to wire the graph correctly.
+The rest of the design assumes you have cleared that bar and now need to wire the graph correctly.

-Here is a small admission check for that decision.
-Parallel branches win only when work is independent, valuable enough to fund extra execution, and able to merge through a clear contract.
+A small admission check keeps that decision concrete: parallel branches win only when work is independent, worth the extra execution, and able to merge through a clear contract.

 1from dataclasses import dataclass